daniel-centore/uppy-next-s3-multipart/README.md

 ## Setup
 First install this library with `yarn add uppy-next-s3-multipart` or `npm install uppy-next-s3-multipart`

 Then, create a new API endpoint at the location of your choosing.
+This endpoint should redirect all of its calls to `new UppyNextS3MultipartEndpoint(...).handle(req, res)`.
 In this example, I'm creating it at `pages/api/uppy-aws/[endpoint].ts`.
-Create a new `UppyNextS3MultipartEndpoint` with the appropriate parameters set, and then redirect all the API calls to `endpointHandler.handle(req, res)`.

 ```
 import { UppyFile } from '@uppy/core';